groov-bio/ligify-api/README.md

+# Archive Update

+This project is no longer required.
+All the computation that it helped derive has been pre-computed and served up via static data.
+Thus, the project is no longer needed.

 # Ligify
 This repo focuses on predicting protein-ligand interactions and providing a publically available service to work with this prediction algorithm.